Truc4p/derma-mind/backend/knowledge-sources/extracted-content/skin-care-beyond-the-basics-4th_figures.md

 Xanthomas are fatty pockets found on the eyelids.

-Xanthalasmas are much fl atter than milia, have a yellowish appearance, are below the skin’s surface, and may have irregular shape.
+Xanthalasmas are much flatter than milia, have a yellowish appearance, are below the skin’s surface, and may have irregular shape.

 Skin tags are largely hereditary and have been associated with obesity, pregnancy, postmenopause, diabetes, and intestinal disorders.
 These medical associations are another reason that skin tags should be seen by a physician.